AvivC/RibbonLang/README.md

 #### Requirements to run Ribbon:

 * Ribbon currently only runs on Windows 64 bit
-* A standard Windows C runtime, no other dependencies are mandatory

 #### Requirements to build Ribbon:

-* Mingw-w64 GCC is required to build the interpreter (other compilers may work as well)
+* Mingw-w64 GCC for building the interpreter (other compilers may work as well)
-* Python 3 is required for running the test suite for the interpreter.
+* Python 3 for running the test suite of the interpreter.
 It should be visible on the `PATH` as `python`
 * **Optional:** in order to build the included `graphics` standard library module, we need the SDL2 library installed.
 More on this later

-Steps to build Ribbon:
+#### Steps to build Ribbon:

 1. Clone this repository